Computation Against a Neighbour: Addressing Large-Scale Distribution and Adaptivity with Functional Programming and Scala: The

 The computation that takes place on a single device is formalised by the big-step operational semantics rules given in Figure~\ref{fig:deviceSemantics} (fourth frame).
 The derived judgements are of the form

-to be read ``expression $\e$ evaluates to value-tree $\vtree$ on device $\deviceId$ with respect to the neighbour $\deviceId'$, value-tree environment $\Trees$ and sensor state $\senstate$'', where: \emph{(i)} $\deviceId$ is the identifier of the current device and $\deviceId'$ is either equal to $\deviceId$ or is one of its neighbours; \emph{(ii)} $\Trees$ is the field of the value-trees produced by the most recent evaluation of (an expression corresponding to) $\e$ on $\deviceId$ and its neighbours; \emph{(iii)} $\e$ is an expression; \emph{(iv)} the value-tree $\vtree$ represents the values computed for all the expressions encountered during the evaluation of $\e$---in particular $\vrootOf{\vtree}$ is the result value of $\e$.
+to be read ``expression $\e$ evaluates to value-tree $\vtree$ on device $\deviceId$ with respect to the neighbour $\deviceId'$, value-tree environment $\Trees$ and sensor state $\senstate$'', where: \emph{(i)} $\deviceId$ is the identifier of the current device and $\deviceId'$ is either equal to $\deviceId$ or is one of its neighbours; \emph{(ii)} $\Trees$ is the field of the value-trees produced by the most recent evaluation of (an expression corresponding to) $\e$ on $\deviceId$ and its neighbours, \revisedMinor{which were received by $\deviceId$ through messages}; \emph{(iii)} $\e$ is an expression; \emph{(iv)} the value-tree $\vtree$ represents the values computed for all the expressions encountered during the evaluation of $\e$---in particular $\vrootOf{\vtree}$ is the result value of $\e$.

 The operational semantics rules are based on rather standard rules for functional languages, extended so as to be able to evaluate a subexpression $\e'$ of $\e$ with respect to\ the value-tree environment $\Trees'$ obtained from $\Trees$ by extracting the corresponding subtree (when present) in the value-trees in the range of $\Trees$.
 This process, called \emph{alignment}, is modelled by the auxiliary function $\pi$, defined in Figure~\ref{fig:deviceSemantics} (second frame).
 Function $\pi$ has two different behaviours (specified by its subscript or superscript): $\piIof{i}{\vtree}$ extracts the $i$-th subtree of $\vtree$, if it is present; and $\piBof{\funvalue}{\vtree}$ extracts the last subtree of $\vtree$, if it is present and the root of first subtree of $\vtree$ is equal to $\funvalue$.